MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-overview.md

 Copilot for Data Science and Data Engineering also has schema and metadata awareness of tables in the lakehouse.
 Copilot can provide relevant information in context of your data in an attached lakehouse.
 For example, you can ask:

-- “How many tables are in the lakehouse?”
+- "How many tables are in the lakehouse?"
-- “What are the columns of the table customers?”
+- "What are the columns of the table customers?"

 Copilot responds with the relevant information if you added the lakehouse to the notebook.
 Copilot also has awareness of the names of files added to any lakehouse attached to the notebook.
 You can refer to those files by name in your chat.
-For example, if you have a file named **sales.csv** in your lakehouse, you can ask “Create a dataframe from sales.csv”.
+For example, if you have a file named **sales.csv** in your lakehouse, you can ask "Create a dataframe from sales.csv".
 Copilot generates the code and displays it in the chat panel.
 With Copilot for notebooks, you can easily access and query your data from different sources.
 You don't need the exact command syntax to do it.

 ## Tips